Automated Constitutive Model Discovery by Pairing Sparse Regression Algorithms with Model Selection Criteria: Numerical Results

 This section summarizes the numerical results obtained by applying the framework introduced in Section~\ref{sec:Methodology} to isotropic and anisotropic hyperelastic problems.
 In Section~\ref{subsec:synthetic_benchmarks}, we benchmark the nine model discovery algorithms by considering four isotropic hyperelastic problems of increasing complexity.
 We investigate the ability of the algorithms to discover known ground truth models (Mooney-Rivlin, Ogden, and mixed forms) from synthetically generated data under various noise levels.
 In Section~\ref{subsec:Treloar}, we investigate the capabilities of the proposed algorithms for the isotropic experimental dataset from Treloar \cite{treloar_vulcanisedRubberData_1944} of vulcanized rubber.
 Finally, in Section~\ref{subsec:anisotropic_analysis_final}, we apply the nine algorithms to an anisotropic hyperelastic case.
 We discover constitutive models for human cardiac tissue using the same experimental data as in \cite{martonová_modelDiscoveryCardiacTissue_2025}.
 The performance of the discovered anisotropic models is analyzed and compared with a four-term model presented in \cite{martonová_modelDiscoveryCardiacTissue_2025}.

-The implementation of the discovery algorithms relies on the core functionalities of the scikit-learn library \cite{pedregosa_Scikitlearn_2011}, leveraging its efficient solvers for \ac{LASSO}, \ac{LARS}, and \ac{OMP}.
-In all numerical examples considered, we impose non-negativity of the regression coefficients.
+The implementation of the discovery algorithms relies on the core functionalities of the scikit-learn library \cite{pedregosa_Scikitlearn_2011}, leveraging its efficient solvers for \ac{LASSO}, \ac{LARS}, and \ac{OMP}. {Specifically, the LASSO problem is solved using a coordinate descent algorithm that efficiently handles the non-differentiable $\ell_1$-penalty \cite{friedman_pathwiseCoordinateOptimization_2007}.
+The LARS and OMP paths are computed using the iterative schemes outlined in Section~\ref{subsec:sparse_regression_algo}.} In all numerical examples considered, we impose non-negativity of the regression coefficients.
 This design choice ensures that each invariant-based basis function contributes additively to the strain-energy density, preventing cancellation between terms.
 We have observed that this is particularly critical when the model library is constructed from Mooney-Rivlin and Ogden terms due to collinearity, and it serves as a sufficient condition to fulfill the consistency condition in Eq.~\eqref{eq:consistency_conditions}.
 Additionally, non-negativity of the coefficients is a necessary condition for the anisotropic model library to remain physically consistent \cite{martonová_modelDiscoveryCardiacTissue_2025}.
 We evaluate the performance of the discovered models in each case using the coefficient of determination ($R^2$) and the \ac{RMSE}.
-The source code developed for this study, along with the data required to reproduce our findings, is publicly available on Zenodo \cite{urrea_codeDeterministicModelDiscovery_2025}.
+The source code developed for this study, along with the data required to reproduce our findings, is publicly available on Zenodo \cite{urrea_codeAutomatedModelDiscovery_2025}.